COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 #### Step 2
 In Step 2, coordinators identified potential datasets within the datasources from Step 1.
 We designed this exercise to explore what kind of data are stored within the data sources.
 Because each department has its own culture and style of communication, we provided a brainstorm guide to allow coordinators to come up with datasets in as many ways as possible.
-The brainstorm guide can be found in [Inventory Step 2](../attachments/core_inventory/brainstorm_guide.html).
-[DITTO]
+The brainstorm guide can be found in [Core Inventory, Step 2 - Dataset Brainstorm Guide in the Attachments Section](../attachments/core_inventory/brainstorm_guide.html).

 #### Step 3